-1 The number of jobs in the City is used as an indicator for all municipal operation emissions.
+1 The number of jobs in the City is used as an indicator for all municipal operation emissions except Aviation, which is forecast consistent with the community forecast (by change in service population).

 Adjusted Business-as-Usual Forecasts

 The Adjusted BAU scenario also uses growth estimates for the City, also accounts for legislation that will reduce emissions in the future, regardless of City actions.
 Table B-17 summarizes the legislation that will reduce the City's emissions in the future and which sectors the legislation applies to.